 You’ll need to have permanent residence in Singapore for at least two years before you apply for Singaporean citizenship.
 Singaporean citizenship comes with the passport, which is one of the strongest passports in the world.

 How can you get a Singaporean permanent residence or citizenship?

 It can take a couple of years to obtain permanent residence, and there are a few different ways you can go about it.

 The Singapore EntrePass is harder to obtain now than it was in the past.
 The EntrePass program is a business visa made for serial entrepreneurs, innovators, and experienced investors.
 It’s not a program for people who are just getting started.

-To qualify you have to have set up a new company within the last six months or incorporate right after you are approved.
+To qualify, you have to set up a new company within the last six months or incorporate it right after you are approved.
 Anyone who qualifies can apply.
-It doesn’t matter your nationality.
+There are no limitations on nationality.